 The name Alastor derives from the Ancient Greek word Ἀλάστωρ (Alástōr).10 This term translates directly as “avenger” or, more broadly, “persecutor” or “tormenter.”

-Linguistically, the Greek root is believed to be connected to ἄλαστος (álastos), an adjective meaning “unforgettable” or “not to be forgotten.“ This etymology powerfully reinforces the concept of inescapable divine or fated retribution, suggesting that the crimes avenged by an alastor are so severe that they can never be purged or forgotten.
+The Greek root is linked to ἄλαστος (álastos), which means “unforgettable” or “not to be forgotten.“ This connection supports the idea that an alastor avenges crimes so serious that they can never be erased or forgotten.

-In early Greek thought, the alastor was the personification of a curse or the spirit of vengeance that prompted the members of a family to commit fresh crimes to obtain satisfaction for past wrongs—essentially symbolizing blood-guilt that passed down through generations.
+In early Greek beliefs, the alastor was seen as a curse or a spirit of vengeance that drove family members to commit new crimes to make up for old ones.
+This idea represented blood-guilt passed down through generations.

-However, its mythological weight as the spirit of relentless revenge was preserved in the works of tragic writers and later in occult literature, where it was adopted into the Christian tradition.
-Here, he is often portrayed as an evil spirit (or possessing entity), carrying the original ominous connotation of inescapable vengeance into the demonic world.
+Still, the idea of alastor as a spirit of relentless revenge remained in tragic literature and later in occult writings.
+In Christian tradition, he is often shown as an evil spirit or possessing entity, keeping the original sense of inescapable vengeance.

 How to Pronounce “Alastor” in English